neonmoe/neon-fishing/README.md

 General
 -------
 Neon Fishing is a first person fisher game, set in a neon sci-fi ocean scenery.
 Catch fish of all shapes* and sizes!
 Experience the eye-destroying contrast of a beautiful neon bloom-filled 3D world!
+**differing shapes not guaranteed*

 Made for the Fishing Jam in a weekend.
 Plus a few hours during the week.